AdamSikorski/Football-Analysis-Dashboard/README.md

 We used Python to do that.
 Key libraries in Python to do the data scraping were: Requests, BeautifulSoup, Pandas, Numpy.<br />
 <br />
 **2) Data storage**<br />
-Data and python script were stored in Azure.<br />
+Data and Python script were stored in Azure.<br />
 <br />
 **3) Data visualization and some additional processing of data.**<br />
 To visualize data I used PowerBI.